awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/_index.md

 {{% children  %}}

-Once you are done with either setup, continue to the [**Setup with CloudFormation**](/running-amazon-ec2-workloads-at-scale/WorkshopSetup/launch_cloudformation.html) section.
 If you need an introduction to containers, Amazon ECS and AWS Fargate, continue to the [**Introduction section.**](/ecs-spot-capacity-providers/introduction.html)